Public auto insurance: Versus private auto insurance

+Canada

 In British Columbia

 The Insurance Corporation of British Columbia was created in 1973 by the NDP government of premier Dave Barrett.
 While it was initially opposed by the opposition Social Credit Party, ICBC became popular with the public and its continued existence has been supported by the government of the day ever since.

 ICBC initially held a monopoly on all auto insurance, but in 1977, the provincial government opened up the optional insurance market.
 Despite the entrance of several firms in the 1980s, 87% of British Columbians who bought additional coverage did so from ICBC in 2003.

-Since its inception, ICBC’s mandate has changed several times.
+Since its inception, ICBC's mandate has changed several times.
 Initially, it was responsible for only insurance, but at various points since its creation it has also been responsible for social programs such as the CounterAttack anti-impaired driving initiative, traffic safety initiatives, vehicle and driver licensing, commercial transport and compliance, fine collection, and driver education.

-In 2010, ICBC’s enabling legislation, the Insurance Corporation Act, was amended by Christy Clark’s British Columbia Liberal government to allow the Cabinet Committee to compel ICBC to pay specified dividends into the provincial treasury.
-Over the next several years, that has arguably had a large negative impact on ICBC’s financial position and been pointed to as the underlying cause of ICBC’s forecast for dramatic rate increases totalling over 40%.
+In 2010, ICBC's enabling legislation, the Insurance Corporation Act, was amended by Christy Clark's British Columbia Liberal government to allow the Cabinet Committee to compel ICBC to pay specified dividends into the provincial treasury.
+Over the next several years, that has arguably had a large negative impact on ICBC's financial position and been pointed to as the underlying cause of ICBC's forecast for dramatic rate increases totalling over 40%.

+In 2021, ICBC moved over from tort coverage to no-fault coverage.